Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 Feedback
 ~~~~~~~~

-- Problems with the Manuals (Workshop, UMEP, SUEWS, SuPY) - please complete the GitHib input so it get fixed for others in the group
+- Problems with the Manuals (Workshop, UMEP, SUEWS, SuPy) - please complete the GitHib input so it get fixed for others in the group
-- What other topcis would you like to see covered?
+- What other topics would you like to see covered?
 Please add to GitHub or contact Sue